ExpressGateway/express-gateway.io/docs/faq.md

 ### Can I use environment variables in config files?

 Yes, you can!
-We have borrowed the same syntax that `docker-compose.yml` files are using.
+We have borrowed the same syntax that [Docker Compose YAML][docker-compose-yaml] files are using.
 Check out the relative [documentation section][config-env-variables] for further informations.

 ### How can I add authentication to a microservice/API?